twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Notes that otherwise meet the Helpful standard but fail either the Net Helpful Ratings or Net Helpful Ratio requirements are highlighted to contributors with a special note preview UI treatment to encourage more ratings.
 Once the note meets Net Helpful minimums and all other Helpful status criteria, the model will rate the note as Helpful.

+## Baseline Engagement Intercept

+The Community Notes ranking algorithm leverages contributor ratings to identify notes that are found helpful by people from different perspectives.
+Since contributor usage patterns can vary, the ranking algorithm includes a _baseline intercept_ to validate that contributors at all activity levels find notes helpful, including both the most occasional and most active contributors.

+The baseline intercept is computed by omitting ratings from contributors in the top 0.1% of rating volume among active raters over the last 7d or 28d.
+Similar to Net Helpful Minimums, if a note otherwise meets Helpful criteria but the baseline intercept is below 0.37, the note will be highlighted to contributors with a special note preview UI treatment to encourage more ratings.
+Once the baseline intercept and all other Helpful status criteria are met, the model will rate the note as Helpful.

 ## Modeling Uncertainty

 While the matrix factorization approach above has many nice properties, it doesn't give us a natural built-in way to estimate the uncertainty of its parameters.